julianosek/python-lessons/revision/Built-in_types.md

 5. Greates Common Divisor (build-in function exist but may be usefull + recursion)
 6. Is number Armstrong number? (pierwsze slysze tbh)
 7. Find all factors of a number
-8. Is number a perfect numeber
+8. Is number a perfect number
 9. fibonacci